datalayer-examples/jupyterlab-extensions-example/docs/plugins-application.md

 ## Apod Left

-Same feature as the `Apod Main` but displayed in a left side panel.
+The `Apod Left` plugins implements the same feature as the `Apod Main` but is displayed in a left side panel.

-TODO `Apod Left` should reuse code from / depend on `Apod Main`.
+- [ ] TODO `Apod Left` should reuse code from and depend on `Apod Main`.

+## Bokeh Plot

+- [ ] TODO Add bokeh plot example

 ## Cell Flash

-Cell flash.
+The `Cell Flash` plugin highlights the cell with CSS each time it is executed.

+To achieve that effect, the plugin listens to the `executed` signal `NotebookActions.executed.connect((_, args) => {...}` and update the CSS of the HTML element `cell.editor.host`.

 ## Code Cell Button

-Code cell button.
+The `Code Cell Button` adds a `Run` button below each cell.
+A plugin that provides a new `NotebookPanel.IContentFactory` is needed and returns a new `ContentFactoryWithFooterButton` which overrids the `createCellFooter` method.

 ## Context Menu